 Let’s have a look at an example personalized email that was generated via LimeSpot’s personalization suite:

 Ecommerce personalization strategy

-There are a number of different strategies one can take in order to personalize their ecommerce site, and more are being developed all the time.
+There are a number of different strategies one can use/adopt/employ in order to personalize their ecommerce site, and more are being developed all the time.
 There are some trends that are gaining a lot of steam:

 Personalized pricing is when the retailer goes beyond offering favorite products to also provide preferred pricing in the forms of deals, promos, and special discounts.
 These offers would be tailored for and limited to a specific group of customers.
 This is primarily driven by purchase history for both the individual buyer and other buyers across their segment.

 Persistent shopping is similar to persistent shopping carts, in that the store remembers what the customer was browsing the last time they were on the site, and displays the same kinds of products to help them pick up where they left off.

 A/B testing is a good way to improve your site gradually over time.
 In A/B testing, you create two versions of the site, test which change outperforms the other, and apply the higher-performing version to your site.
 You can apply A/B testing extensions to your store layout and product recommendations in order to identify the best performing setup.

 Machine learning and artificial intelligence allow your site to constantly learn from buyer behaviors, and to optimize itself over time.
 While these automated tools used to be exclusive to only the biggest retailers (Amazon, Zappos, etc) they’re becoming more and more readily available to sellers of all sizes.

 LimeSpot is a leading solution that can give your storefront the AI-powered shopping and email recommendations it needs to convert sales in the modern online marketplace.
 It uses natural language processing and image recognition software to determine what products each consumer is most likely to buy, then recommends those products to the shopper on your site.